DCAN-Labs/nda-abcd-s3-downloader/README.md

 ## Installation

-First, clone this repository, then install the necessary software outlined in the requirements.txt:
+First, clone this repository, then install the necessary python dependencies outlined in the requirements.txt:

 `git clone https://github.com/DCAN-Labs/nda-abcd-s3-downloader.git`